-- Join a prophetic or prayer community or other group in your church where you can utilise and grow your gift.
+- Join a prophetic or prayer community or another group in your church where you can utilize and grow your gift.
 Enquire as to the best way to submit a prophetic word to your leaders.
 It’s important to follow any protocols, and the accountability this provides will help you grow (1 Cor 14:26-33)

 - Observe how others in your church community bring prophetic words, paying attention particularly to what is well received and brings blessing

 - If there is a prophet or prophetic speaker coming to your church, make it a priority to get to the meetings.
 It’s amazing how much you can learn by observation and osmosis.